A Guide to Adjusting a Poulan Chainsaw Carburetor (Step-by-Step)

 Adjusting the Idle Speed on a Poulan Chainsaw

-The idle speed of your chainsaw is impacted by the two varying adjustments on its carburetor.
-The high and low-speed adjustment screws affect the chainsaw’s idling performance.
+I’ve noticed that the idle speed is influenced by the two distinct adjustments on the carburetor.
+It’s the high and low-speed adjustment screws that play a pivotal role in the chainsaw’s idling behavior.

 chainsaw idle adjustment